0x00wolf/red-team-cookbook/README.md

 #### **Part 4: Privilege Escalation, Lateral Movement, & Exfiltration**

-In Part 4, you will learn how to escalate privileges, move laterally across the network, and exfiltrate data from your target.
-You will use various techniques and tools to achieve these goals, such as stealing credentials, logging keystrokes, hijacking clipboards, capturing screenshots, recording audio and video, and exfiltrating data through a DNS tunnel.
-You will also learn how to encrypt your data with RSA-wrapped-AES and hardcode your public key into your RAT.
-You will then update your WorkerRAT and C2 framework to use these modules a
+Part 4 will teach you how to perform privilege escalation, lateral movement, and data exfiltration on your target network.
+You will master various techniques and tools for these tasks, such as credential theft, keylogging, clipboard hijacking, screen capture, audio and video recording, and DNS tunneling.
+You will also learn how to secure your data with RSA-wrapped-AES encryption and embed your public key into your RAT.
+You will then upgrade your WorkerRAT and C2 framework to use these modules to stealthily extract data and compromise the host.

 ---